 Cathodic protection prevents corrosion by converting all of the anodic (active) sites on the metal surface to cathodic (passive) sites by supplying electrical current (or free electrons) from an alternate source.

-galvanic anodes, which are more active than steel.
+Usually this takes the form of galvanic anodes, which are more active than steel.
 This practice is also referred to as a sacrificial system, since the galvanic anodes sacrifice themselves to protect the structural steel or pipeline from corrosion.

-aluminum anodes, the reaction at the aluminum surface is: (four aluminum ions plus twelve free electrons)
+In the case of aluminum anodes, the reaction at the aluminum surface is: (four aluminum ions plus twelve free electrons)

 4Al => 4AL+++ + 12 e-